JessieSidWho/study-live/README.md

 This was the second project that we created for the UC Berkeley Full Stack Web Development Bootcamp.

-The pupose of this project was to set up a web space that people can listen to music, chat with their peers, and concentrate on their work.
+The pupose of this project was to set up a web space where people can listen to music, chat with their peers, and concentrate on their work.

 ## Technology